 Given its low-light credentials, you might expect the A7S II to have a fast, sensitive autofocus (AF) system, but its 169-point contrast detection system is pretty poor in anything other than ideal light.

-You don’t often need very fast focusing during recording with video, but you do want it to be decisive.
-A more sensitive phase detection system would be a fabulous addition to the A7S III’s feature set.
+You don’t often need very fast focusing during recording with video, but you do want it to be decisive and accurate.
+A more sensitive phase detection system would be a fabulous addition to the A7S Mark III’s feature set.

 I might be getting a bit fanciful here, but it would be fantastic if it were possible to set two AF points and specify a time and speed for the transition in focus.

 This might be achieved via the menu or perhaps using a dedicated smartphone app and a Wi-Fi or Bluetooth connection – or a touchscreen on the camera.

 The A9 and A7R III both have a touchscreen and although Sony has made limited use of it for controlling those cameras, it comes in handy.
 It could be especially useful with a video-centric camera because it lets you adjust settings with a light touch on the screen, avoiding both sound and vibration during recording.